-This Day in History: The American Revolution begins — with covert operations?
+This Day in History: Covert operations & the American Revolution

 On this day in 1775, Americans take an important step in their fight against Great Britain: The Continental Congress establishes the Committee of Correspondence.
 Such a dry-sounding name for what would soon follow: secret midnight meetings, covert operations, and even a fake merchant company providing cover to France and Spain!